PeaceMaker503/iManage/README.md

 ## Description:

 ## Requirements:
-* Java 8: you may find the installations instructions [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
+* Java 8: you may find the installation instructions [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
-* Netbeans IDE 8.2: you may find the installations instructions [here](https://netbeans.org/downloads/)
+* Netbeans IDE 8.2: you may find the installation instructions [here](https://netbeans.org/downloads/)
 * Docker Engine: you may find the installation instructions [here](https://docs.docker.com/engine/installation/)

 ## Installation instructions:

+### Clone the repository

 To use iManage, please clone this repository to the desired folder of your computer.
 You will find the required libraries and also the source code of the three projects of iManage.